MohamedMaaiz/tic-tac-toe/README.md

 - Multiplayer support
 - Single player with easy computer
 - Build in dark and light theme
-- Selected theme will be saved inside the browsers lockal data
+- Selected theme will be saved inside the browsers local data
 - Scores counter which can be reseted
 - Desktop and mobile UI for old and new phones